What does Paideutika mean?

 Tyson E. Lewis (University of North Texas, U.S.A.)

-Josep Lluis Oliver (University of the Balearic Islands, Spain)
+Josep Lluis Oliver (University of the Balearic Islands, ES)

 Paideutika (ISSN 1974-6814) is a semi-annual biannual scientific journal ranked as “class A” by the ANVUR in 2012.